TARA MIND

 Locate the Therapist Initial Evaluation note, complete it, and submit it for payment.

-Participants unanimously liked the language on the prompts and felt that the questions were comprehensive.
+Participants unanimously liked the prompt language and considered the questions comprehensive.

 Participants liked the feature of sending survey scores to patients at the end of the intake.